eclipse-embed-cdt/web-jekyll/pages/about.md

 The legal process took some time to complete, and the project was rebranded as Eclipse Embedded CDT.
 In July 2020 the 5.1.1 release was published on the Eclipse servers.

+## Arm Trademarks

+According to the [](https://www.arm.com/company/policies/trademarks) page:

+{% include callout.html content="From 1 August 2017, Arm has a new look and
+feel.
+The business has a new corporate logo and it is now using the Arm word in sentence case instead of the ARM word in uppercase in text.
+We ask all of Arm’s customers, partners, licensees and any other third parties to use the Arm word in sentence case in text in all relevant materials.
+The only exception to this rule will be when using the ARM word in any circumstances, where all of the surrounding words also appear in uppercase, e.g. headings." %}

+This site was updated to this new requirement, except references in old articles, which were kept with the old spelling.

 ## Credit